Natural fertilizers

 What are natural fertilizers?

-Natural fertilizers consist of raw materials of biological origin, such as animal manure, plant residual flows, compost, or digestate.
-These fertilizers contain, besides nutrients, also organic matter, which is essential for a well-functioning soil.
+Natural fertilizers consist of raw materials of biological origin, such as animal manure, plant by-products, compost, or digestate.
+These fertilizers contain not only nutrients but also organic matter, which is essential for a well-functioning soil.

-Due to their natural composition, these fertilizers better match the needs of soil life and plants.
+Due to their natural composition, these fertilizers better meet the needs of soil life and plants.

-Unlike synthetic or highly processed fertilizers, natural fertilizers release their nutrients gradually.
+Unlike synthetic or heavily processed fertilizers, natural fertilizers release their nutrients gradually.
 This reduces the risk of leaching and makes the nutrition better suited to the crop's uptake capacity.

-Moreover, natural fertilizers contribute to building organic matter and a stable soil structure.
+Moreover, natural fertilizers contribute to the buildup of organic matter and a stable soil structure.

 Effect on soil structure and soil life

-A key benefit of natural fertilizers is their positive influence on soil structure.
-Organic matter improves soil crumb and increases water retention capacity.
+An important advantage of natural fertilizers is their positive effect on soil structure.
+Organic matter improves soil crumb structure and increases water retention capacity.

-Additionally, natural fertilizers stimulate soil life, such as bacteria and fungi, which play a key role in releasing nutrients.
+Additionally, natural fertilizers stimulate soil life, such as bacteria and fungi, which play a key role in nutrient release.

 Combination with biostimulants

 Natural fertilizers are increasingly combined with biostimulants.
-Biostimulants enhance natural processes in soil and plant and ensure that nutrients from natural fertilizers are used more efficiently.
+Biostimulants enhance natural processes in soil and plant and ensure that nutrients from natural fertilizers are utilized more efficiently.

-This combination results in stronger roots, better growth, and increased stress resistance.
+This combination results in stronger roots, better growth, and higher stress resistance.

 Within sustainable and circular agricultural systems, natural fertilizers form an important link.
-Residual flows from agriculture and industry are given new value and used to improve soil and crops.
+By-products from agriculture and industry are thus given new value and used to improve soil and crop.

-This keeps nutrients within the chain and reduces dependency on fossil resources.
+This way, nutrients remain within the cycle, reducing dependency on fossil resources.

 Practical application

-The use of natural fertilizers requires a thoughtful strategy.
+The use of natural fertilizers requires a well-thought-out strategy.
 Factors such as soil type, crop choice, organic matter content, and regulations determine which products are most suitable.

 Regular soil analyses can monitor and optimize the effect of natural fertilizers.